Sample Focus VS. Tracklib: The Pros and Cons of Two Sample LibrariesSample Focus VS. Tracklib: The Pros and Cons of Two Sample Libraries

 Usually, clearing samples and a master license are negotiated from scratch; a process that can tend to get complex or confusing.
 With a Standard License via Sample Focus or the 100K+ pre-cleared, license-ready records on Tracklib, you can create music without a sample clearing headache.
 On Tracklib, even ownership of a sample license can be easily transferred to record labels or another artist via a novation agreement.

-Splice VS. Sample Focus VS. Tracklib: the final decision.
+Sample Focus VS. Tracklib: the final decision.
 Which one is the best sample library?

 For originally released music to sample, Tracklib is the way to go.
 It’s free to start a trial.
 After 3 days, you can then decide on your subscription plan starting from $5.99 per month.
 As opposed to Sample Focus, Tracklib is mobile-friendly—even for special, custom functionalities like the Loop Player and Beat Player.
+There's a newly launched Desktop App available as well to sync your Tracklib samples and seamlessly integrate them into your DAW.

 Keep digging